openthc/sso/README.md

 The SSO service provides an oAuth2 enabled single sign-on point for all of the OpenTHC services.
 Account Creation and Authentication methods are managed through this service.

-Corporate or Government implementers would extend this SSO to integrate with their own environment through Middlware or custom Controllers.
+Business or Government implementers deploy and extend this SSO to integrate with their own environment through Middlware or custom Controllers.

+## Installation

+1. Clone this Repo onto your system `git clone ... /opt/openthc/sso`
+1. Copy the example configurations in `./etc` to configure Apache and the Service.
+1. Configure the SSL then visit your site https://sso.openthc.example.com/

+### Database

+SSO expects to connect to a database following the OpenTHC data models as described in the API.
+An example schema is provided in `etc/sql/` and could/should be executed directly in a new environment.

 ## Configuration